18F/handbook/pages/general-information-and-resources/employee-resources-policies/deaf-hoh.md

 [Zoom documentation page on manual captioning](https://support.zoom.us/hc/en-us/articles/207279736-Managing-manual-captioning#h_d6539cb1-0205-43ec-8cca-4ea1b3a4799f) for further details.

+##### Attaching captions to Zoom meeting recordings

+When recording a meeting, Zoom will record captions in a `.vtt` file automatically, which captures both the caption text and when to show them on the video.

+The caption file can be attached to the video after it is uploaded to sites like Google Drive (commonly used at TTS).
+See how to [add caption tracks to your videos in Google Drive](https://support.google.com/drive/answer/1372218).

 ### ASL interpreters

 An American Sign Language interpreter can be provided when two parties in a